BA/MD Scholarship Policy

 BA/MD Scholarship Formula

-BA/MD scholarships are supplemental, last dollar scholarships not exceeding the Basic Educational Cost (“BEC”) as defined for the BA/MD Program.
-Each student will have a customized BA/MD scholarship amount if needed after calculating all incoming scholarships and federal grant funding earned by the student.
+BA/MD scholarships are supplemental, last-dollar scholarships not exceeding the Basic Educational Cost (“BEC”) as defined for the BA/MD Program.
+Each student will have a customized BA/MD scholarship amount needed after calculating all incoming scholarships and federal grant funding earned by the student.

 Basic Educational Cost ("BEC") includes the following per semester: